Can Juvenile Records Be Expunged?

 With your records set aside, the public can still access your conviction, but it will show that you’ve satisfied all the disciplinary requirements.

 Asking to have records expunged can be complicated.
-That is why at MayesTelles PLLC, we work hard to make sure our clients have their records taken care of.
+That is why we work hard at MayesTelles PLLC to ensure our clients have their records taken care of.
 Call us today to leave your mistakes in the past!